In this part, she will analyze the mentioned cases and explain more about the different types of Obsessive Compulsive Disorders.

 In Ahmed’s case, it was detected as he had Hypochondrias type OCD.
-Therefore, his persistent visits to numerous doctors in order to check for cancer (a brain tumor) were eventually flagged in the system as a possible mental health illness.
+Persistent visits to numerous doctors to check for cancer (a brain tumor) were eventually flagged in the system for him having a possible mental health illness.

 Part of the OCD complex is about being responsible (fear of not being responsible) and being in control (lack of control).
 It seemed apparent to Ahmed, that by seeking out numerous doctors, tests and opinions, (despite all physicians coming up with the same diagnosis), that he was being responsible and that he was in control of his fear (brain tumor).

 However, this excessive behavior reduced his anxiety only to an extent.
-As Ahmed is in the medical system, as well as a resident medical student, his OCD may be addressed due to social and career constraints.
+As a resident medical student, Ahmed’s OCD may be addressed as due to social and career constraints.

-On the other hand, Fatimah, who suffered from Checking Behavior type OCD, will likely go on for years suffering from her OCD, as checking behavior is not that apparent unless the person lives with someone who notices the excessive behaviors, or if it begins to severely interfere with her schooling or job.
+On the other hand, Fatimah, who suffered from Checking Behavior type OCD, will likely go on for years suffering from her OCD.
+Checking behavior is not that apparent unless the person lives with someone who notices the excessive behaviors.
+Or if it begins to severely interfere with her schooling or job.

 Different types of OCD

 There are many types of OCD and each serves a purpose relating to an initial thought.
 Some are related to fears of-

 - irresponsibility and so forth

 The action or act to reduce the ensuing anxiety as well as avoidance behaviors are all part of the OCD.
 These actions are such as